MyRequiem/spman/README.md

 * view the contents of files included in SlackBuild archive from SBo repository
 * search package from each enabled repository and view info
 * show complete list of the packages in the repository
-* search dependency problems in the system packages using Slackware binary dependency checker (sbbdep) tool or ldd
+* search for problems with dependencies in the system packages using Slackware binary dependency checker ([sbbdep][32]) tool or ldd
 * search for links to nonexistent files/dir in the specified directory
 * check health installed packages
 * search for *.new config files on the system
-* autocompletion of input parameters
+* commands autocompletion

 Available repositories: [[Slackware.com]][1] [[SlackBuilds.org]][2] [[Alien's]][3] [[Alien's multilib]][4]